solex2006/Pull-my-leg-request-tutorial/README.md

 What type of cheese doesnt belong to you?
 Edam.
 Wait, no, that's wrong.

 A piece of string walks into a bar.
 The barman says: "Are you a piece of string?"
 The piece of string says: "No, I'm a frayed knot."

+What do you call when Batman skips church?
+Christian Bail.

+A broom was made a senior officer in the army.
+"Brooms can't join the army!", everyone said.
+What a sweeping generalisation.

+Two chemists walked into a bar.
+The first one said: "I'll have a glass of H20."
+The second one said: "I'll have a glass of H20, too."
+The barman, who was not a chemist, gave them both glasses of water.